lowkeyshift/node.js/README.md

 2) Run the bash script `./local-test.sh` to create/delete and leverage the redis caching to generate APM metrics.
 3) The `delete.py` will be called by the `local-test.sh` script.
 4) If you are building this from scratch you will need to restart the demo-app run the `docker restart demo-app`

+### Adding to node stack

+If you wish to add to the express application you will need to customize the app files in `dockerfiles/node/app`.
+If you wish to deploy an app with a different database for example you can add the official docker image of that database to the `docker-compose.yml` file.